Jordan Turcotte: Director of Training

 Lara Bednarz: Director of Youth Programs

-After teaching in South Korea and St. Lucia, Lara now teaches elementary school in Gatineau.
+After teaching at Canadian international schools in South Korea and St. Lucia, Lara rooted herself in Ottawa and taught for several years in Gatineau.
 Her Wilderness First Aid training is the perfect complement to her love of travel and outdoor adventure.
-She also enjoys returning to her family cottage with her son Loewen and husband Adam.
+For fun, she enjoys spending time at her childhood cottage and camping with her son, husband, and dog.

 Amanda Watson: First Aid Instructor and Youth Leader